-Cosmetic Dental Bridges
+Dental Bridges in Tucson

 A dental bridge can provide a functional and cosmetic solution if one is missing one or more teeth.
 A traditional bridge fills a gap with an artificial tooth, usually made of porcelain and matched to the natural tooth color.
 Crowns on either side of the gap serve to anchor the artificial tooth in place.